dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/dbcontextpool.md

 ---
 # Connection pooling

+<xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A>  enables `DbContext` pooling.
+Context pooling can increase throughput in high-scale scenarios such as web servers by re-using `DbContext` instances, rather than creating new instances for each request.

-The typical pattern for using EF Core in an ASP.NET Core app usually involves registering a custom <xref:Microsoft.EntityFrameworkCore.DbContext> type into the [dependency injection](/aspnet/core/fundamentals/dependency-injection) system and later obtaining instances of that type through constructor parameters in controllers or Razor Pages.
+The typical pattern in an ASP.NET Core app using EF Core involves registering a custom <xref:Microsoft.EntityFrameworkCore.DbContext> type into the [dependency injection](/aspnet/core/fundamentals/dependency-injection) container and obtaining instances of that type through constructor parameters in controllers or Razor Pages.
 Using constructor injection, a new instance of the `DbContext` is created for each request.

 <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContextPool%2A> provides a way to provide a pool of reusable `DbContext` instances.
 To use `DbContext` pooling, use the `AddDbContextPool` instead of `AddDbContext` during service registration: